Professor Sheila Cunningham

 • effects of stereotypes on cognition and behaviour

-• the impact of gender stereotypes on young people's decision-making (visit the Gender Stereotypes Lab webpage)
+• the educational impact of gender stereotypes on young people's decision-making (visit the Gender Stereotypes Lab webpage)

 View Publications